 The Organizational Structure

 An organization’s structure determines job allocation, financial plans, and productivity.
 A change in the organizational structure may generate considerable gains for accompany.
 Facebook has a matrix structure, with the project and functional managers controlling staff and company operations (Sroufe, 2017).
-To meet its needs for growth and innovation, Facebook has the geographic division to deal with cultural differences and to address varying customer needs in different locations.
+To meet its needs for growth and innovation, Facebook has a geographic division to deal with cultural differences and to address varying customer needs in different locations.
 The project division is charged with research and innovation to develop solutions that meet customers’ changing needs.

 Facebook’s structure has been beneficial in allowing the company to address customers’ needs across the globe.
 Despite its benefits, Facebook Inc.’s corporate structure has the drawback of making it more challenging to implement directions across the company.
 This problem arises as a result of differences in regional management strategies throughout the firm’s geographical divisions (Sroufe, 2017).
 Nonetheless, these divides are required to guarantee that the business caters to the cultural and political differences that exist between nations and territories.
 These limitations can be addressed through role sharing and creating a unified corporate communication strategy.
 This plan will enable managers to share data across different countries and regions, improving operations and enforcing accountability through role-sharing.
-The main benefit of these strategies will be improved performance and higher profitability.
+The main benefits of these strategies will be improved performance and higher profitability.

 References